sarvasvkulpati/website/_posts/community.md

 This required ‘mental social space’ means that online communities need to cater to people who are missing some sort of social interaction offline.
 And so, they need to find a way to offer connections that people cannot find in person.

 From a social lens, the internet is an aggregation of extremes.
 It allows everyone in the long tail to suddenly have an abundance of people like them.
-This means that people with unconvential interests who couldn't find their people in person, can do so online.
+This means that people with unconventional interests who couldn't find their people in person, can do so online.
 So the the gamer, the programmer, the digital artist in school- they don’t need to feel so different anymore.

 For example, I’ve been interested in startups for years now, and after bingeing [YC’s podcasts](https://blog.ycombinator.com/category/podcast/), I realised that I needed a way to find people with the SV mindset.
 Twitter allowed me to find many people my age with similar interests, [Enlite](https://twitter.com/sarvasvkulpati/status/1247181074611851267?lang=en) allowed me to meet a bunch of really interesting people, and interning at [Pioneer](https://pioneer.app/) gave me a glimpse of what it’s like to work at startups.
 All of these happened without meeting a single one of of these people in person.